 To test the ability of these mutants to cooperate with the parental strain (SH1000), the same experimental setting described in Section 3.2.3.2 was used.
 Briefly, the pool of bacteria from which clonal expansion could arise was reduced to about 150 CFU of SH1000.
 They were co-injected with an inoculum of an attenuated mutant about ten times higher that is roughly 1200-1500 CFU.
 As 150 CFU of SH1000 caused very little mortality and that the mutants used were attenuated, any cooperation between the two should result in augmentation of host mortality.

 The phePsaeR strain was able to cooperate with the wild-type parental strain (Figure 4.1A).
 Embryos infected with the standard inoculum of SH1000 acted as the standard inoculum control, with 45% mortality after 90 hours.
 Those infected with a small inoculum of SH1000 were the negative control, with a much reduced mortality of 12%.
 A standard inoculum of the mutant alone was fully attenuated as illustrated by the survival of all infected embryos (p < 0.0005 compared to the standard inoculum control).
 Embryos infected with a mixture of a small inoculum of SH1000 and a standard inoculum of the phePsaeR strain had a significantly higher mortality rate that the small inoculum control (p = 0.0016).
-In fact the mortality curve was very similar to that of the standard inoculum control (p = 0.8), demonstrating that the two strains acted synergistically to cause disease.
+In fact, the mortality curve was very similar to that of the standard inoculum control (p = 0.8), demonstrating that the two strains acted synergistically to cause disease.
 This synergy effect could not be observed with the sagB strain (Figure 4.1B).
 The standard inoculum control with SH1000 led to 59% host mortality and the small inoculum control to 9%.
 The mutant alone was confirmed as attenuated since infected embryos showed a high survival rate of 96% (p < 0.0001 compared to the positive control).
 However, embryos infected with a mixture of a small inoculum of SH1000 and a standard inoculum of the sagB strain did not have an increased mortality rate compared with the small inoculum control (p = 0.57).